peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>java.lang.NullPointerException</code> - The key is null (as opposed to CBORObject.Null); or the set method is called and the value is null.

 * <code>java.lang.IllegalArgumentException</code> - This CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.

 * <code>java.lang.IllegalStateException</code> - This object is not a map or an array.

 ### set
-    public void set​(CBORObject key, CBORObject value) Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map.
+    public void set​(CBORObject key, CBORObject value) Sets the value of a CBOR object by integer index in this array or by CBOR object key in this map.

 **Parameters:**